-The seventh edition of the tournament is scheduled to feature 17 of the Top 20 players in the PIF WTA Singles Rankings.
+The seventh edition of the tournament will feature 15 of the Top 20 players in the PIF WTA Singles Rankings.
 Wuhan will be the second consecutive WTA 1000 event on tour in China, following the China Open in Beijing.

 Wuhan: Scores | Order of Play | Draws

-Top-ranked Iga Swiatek is lined up to be the No.1 seed in her Wuhan debut.
-However, World No.2 Aryna Sabalenka is hot on her heels in a showdown for the year-end No.1 ranking.
+Top-ranked Iga Swiatek withdrew from the tournament after announcing her split from coach Tomasz Wiktorowski.
+Coming off another deep run at the China Open, World No.2 Aryna Sabalenka is hot on her heels in a showdown for the year-end No.1 ranking.

 Sabalenka has been dominant in Wuhan, taking the title in each of the past two editions, in 2018 and 2019.
 She has never lost a match at the tournament.